gvenzl/oci-oracle-xe/README.md

 ```shell
 docker exec <container name|id> createAppUser <your app user> <your app user password> [<your target PDB>]
 ```

+The command can also be invoked inside initialization and/or startup scripts.

 ## Container secrets